 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
 The Program's investments in bond mutual funds are subject to interest rate risk.
-The effective average duration of the Program's investments in bond mutual funds as of June 30, 2018 range from 2.28 years to 5.67 years.
-HEIC does not have any investments subject to interest rate risk disclosure as of June 30, 2018.
+The effective average duration of the Program's investments in bond mutual funds as of June 30, 2019 range from 1.40 years to 4.96 years.